PGL50/MechaCar_Statistical_Analysis/README.md

 ### 1 .
 COST by car type

-### The metric to test the difference in costs by car type for each company would be a t test.
+### The metric to test the difference in costs by car type for each company would be a two sample t test.
 Cost is a continuous variable.
 It would be nice to test for normality but if the sample sizes are large enough the central limit theorem will make that less important.

 <br/>